 We will collect and process the following categories of data about you:

 - Information you give us: this is information about you that you give us by filling in forms on the website, interacting with the website or by corresponding with us by phone, e-mail or otherwise.
 It includes information you provide when you register to use the site and when you report a problem with the website.

-The information you give us may include personal data such as your name, postal and email address, data of birth, phone number and credit/debit card details.
+The information you give us may include personal data such as your name, postal and email address, data of birth, and phone number.
 For those filling in application forms for grants, housing or financial assistance, the data required by us will be much more extensive and may include details of your personal circumstances, finances or relevant medical information.

 You may also be required to provide bank details in order for you to receive any grant or financial assistance awarded.

-We will only send you marketing information such as our newsletter, or information about upcoming events if you ask us to via the form on the website.
+We will only send you marketing information such as our newsletter, or information about upcoming events if you ask us to.

 - Information we collect about you.
 This is information that we collect automatically about your visit during your time on the website.
 It typically involves technical information and is often collected using small data files called “cookies”.
 We may use this information to make improvements to our website and to ensure we provide the best service for users.
 Wherever possible we will use aggregated or anonymous information which does not identify individual visitors to our websites.